 If one person of conscience stands alone, one bullet can demoralize a nation.

 If conscience informs the entire community, when one leader is struck down, two, ten or a thousand more come forward to continue on.

 This is the fruitfulness promised to descendants of Abraham.

 The opposite of sacrifice is attachment.
-Refusing to let go of outgrown beliefs, or hanging on to people who need to change and move on in order to grow, is antithetical to the life process.
+Refusing to let go of outgrown beliefs — resisting change or hanging on to people when it’s time to move on in order to grow — is antithetical to the life process.
 Making a show of suffering, imposing obligations and guilt on others for what they’ve been given is false martyrdom.

 Slaughter of animals or innocents to atone for one’s own sins is a perversion of sacrifice.
 It violates the sanctity of life and free will of others.
 Each of us is accountable for our own actions.
 Therefore, taking life can’t change bad karma.
 Instead, it compounds trouble.